Mitch Garver Preview, Player Props: Rangers vs. Brewers

-The Texas Rangers, including Mitch Garver and his .676 slugging percentage over his past 10 games, battle starter Freddy Peralta and the Milwaukee Brewers at Globe Life Field, Saturday at 4:05 PM ET.
+On Sunday, Mitch Garver (.436 on-base percentage in past 10 games, 65 points above season-long percentage) and the Texas Rangers play the Milwaukee Brewers, whose starting pitcher will be Adrian Houser.
+First pitch is at 2:35 PM ET.

-In his last game, he hit a home run while going 1-for-3 against the Brewers.
+In his previous game he had a hitless performance (0-for-4) against the Brewers.

 Mitch Garver Game Info & Props vs. the Brewers